Home detention for Sir Howard Morrison's daughter Donna Grant

 He argued she should have a home detention sentence.

-Justice Graham Lang said Grant had faced "special pressures" from her father Sir Howard's "fame and celebrity".
+Justice Lang said Grant had faced "special pressures" from her father Sir Howard's "fame and celebrity".

 "By any standards this has been a spectacular fall from grace."